Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 NFSV4LEASETIME="90"

 Moving on to the need for sufficient grace time: Clients need reasonable time to reclaim old file states after a failover or restart of nfsserver.
 This occurs during the grace time.
 However, clients don't necessarily attempt recovery the very instant the NFS Server comes back up.
 A client may be waiting on it's renew timer, or waiting inside a timeout/retry loop, before it makes another attempt.
-A bit of time buffer is usually needed to insure success.
+A bit of extra time is usually needed to ensure success.
 No new resources can be claimed during this grace period because one process's desire for a new resource could conflict with another process's need to recover its old resource.

 Low lease times are mistakenly recommended by those who do not understand their implementation, or are not following the earlier recommendations in this document.
 For example, if someone is unwisely using "wait_for_lease_time_on_stop=true" then they will notice delays during failover, specifically when stopping services on the old node.
 Subsequently, they often discover that lowering the lease time will reduce those delays.
 But as stated in #4 above, it is wrong to use "wait_for_lease_time_on_stop=true".
-Therefore, this reason for lowering lease time is invalid.
+Therefore, this reason for lowering lease time is not valid.

 Another reason often given to justify lowering lease time is to obtain a lower grace time.
-Grace time is set based on lease time, and long grace times can make clients wait extra time before obtaining new resources after a failover.
+Grace time is usually set based on lease time, and long grace times can make clients wait extra time before obtaining new resources after a failover.
 This argument has some validity.
 However, there are other ways to mitigate this without lowering lease time.

-On Linux NFS Servers, NFS 4.1 and 4.2 mitigate the concern about longer grace times by automatically ending the grace period if no further states are waiting to be reclaimed.
+On Linux NFS Servers, NFS 4.1 and 4.2 mitigate the concern about longer grace times by automatically ending the grace period early if no further states are waiting to be reclaimed.
 SUSE recommends using NFS 4.1 or 4.2 rather than 4.0.
-They newer versions were designed and implemented with better concepts, which make them easier to implement, more intelligent, and achieve better recovery than 4.0.
+They newer versions were designed and implemented with better concepts which make them easier to implement, more intelligent, and achieve better recovery than 4.0.

 If the correct NFS cluster method (as defined by this document) is used, and especially if NFS 4.1 or 4.2 are used, it is not usually necessary to reduce the lease time or grace time.
 However, if legitimate reasons to lower the lease and grace time are found, it can be done, but must be done carefully to protect basic functionality of NFS v4.
 Lowering these from 90 to 60 is often safe.
 Even lower values could be tested, but the lower the value, the more danger is created.
 Therefore, SUSE Support strongly discourages any value lower than 30.
 Low values (even 30) may not be safe or supportable.
 SUSE Customer Service will often require higher values be put in place before spending time troubleshooting problems.

-and configure this section and values:
+Option 2: In /etc/nfs.conf.local, configure this section and value:

 [Service]